yukun093/yukun093.github.io/_project/project-Weather-data-analysis.md

 ------

-It is one project that uses pandas to read data from csv file, and sqlalchemy to create database and address the data, which is picked from Helsinki .
+It is one project that uses pandas to read data from [csv file](https://drive.google.com/file/d/14iq1ielpMPG-QXGdmt9NBdnWBmQ8HTI5/view?usp=sharing)(downloaded here), and sqlalchemy to create database and address the data, which is picked from Helsinki .
 First, one database engine should be created, for example as sqlite_conn.
 Then using `engine.connect()` to prompt the script to connect with the database.

 ## Field Creation